drummonds/tartan-dictionary/content/stripes/stripes14/index.md

 ---
 title: 14 stripes tartan setts
-date: 2023-02-15
+date: 2023-02-17
 weight: 14
 ---
-This is a list of all the tartan sett variants with 14 stripes.
+This is a list of all the tartan sett variants with [14 stripes tartan](/stripes/stripes14/) stripes.

 | Tartan Variant |
 |---------------|